NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

       Microsoft.ML (1.1.0) -> Microsoft.ML.Util (1.1.0) -> packageA (1.1.0)
 ```

-## Limitations

-The NuGet restore operation downloads other packages during dependency resolution which are not part of the final dependency graph that the `dotnet nuget why` command prints out.
-The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.

 ## Rationale and Alternatives

 We could have considered a minor tweak to the existing experience of “dotnet list package --include-transitive” to provide the user with a sense of a package's dependencies.
 This could have been a new column next to “Resolved” called “Transitively Referenced” that had a list of the top-level packages that requested the dependency.
 The corresponding tracking issue can be found here: https://github.com/NuGet/Home/issues/11625.
 Unfortunately, this solution doesn't provide an easy way to identify the dependency graph `(starting from project -> top-level package -> transitive-dependency (1) -> ..-> transitive dependency (n))` for a particular package.